jonahbeckford/dk/docs/SPECIFICATION.md

                 "$(get-object CommonsBase_Std.Coreutils@0.2.2 -s ${SLOTNAME.Release.execution_abi} -m ./coreutils.exe -f :exe)",
                 "sort",
                 "--output",
                 "${SLOT.request}/sorted-file",
-                -- provided by user or caller of the rule options.filename
+                -- the file to sort is provided by the user request.user.filename or error("provide `filename=FILENAME` on the command line") }
-              }
             }
           }